erichiller/omega/docs/omega.todo.keyspaces.md

 1. Go through all options of PSReadLine
 2. Go through interesting functions/additions contained in my notes.
-3. Create 'keyspace' ; what's for (applications) powershell, vim, etc; what's for the terminal (ConEmu)
+3. Create 'keyspace' ; what's for (applications) PowerShell, vim, etc; what's for the terminal (ConEmu)
     - try to align applications with vim
     - and terminal with bash
     !!!!
-But not at the expense of usability ! apps key or right alt? ;;; or left alt for conemu overrides the normal alt which will work for right alt.
+But not at the expense of usability ! apps key or right alt? ;;; or left alt for ConEmu overrides the normal alt which will work for right alt.

 https://github.com/lzybkr/PSReadLine/blob/8e851bfadbbe7cd5d898b2f01eb6cf010f684a71/PSReadLine/en-US/about_PSReadline.help.txt